parsonsmr/openscholarship-storymapjs/day-2/day-2-part-2.md

 <img src="https://negeenaghassi.github.io/openscholarship-dataviz/images/datawrapperupload.png" alt="Datawrapper tool upload datasets page." width="750"/>

-This walkthrough will use a sample dataset from the sample collection provided by Datawrapper.
+This walkthrough will use a sample dataset from the sample collection provided by Datawrapper. **Note that any data you upload will be on Datawrapper's server, so do not upload any confidential or sensitive data.**

 #### Check & Describe
 This step allows you to review your data and make any necessary changes.
 Some things to keep in mind: